 20/20 GeneSystems, an American biotech company, have developed the PAULA’s (Protein Assays Utilizing Lung Cancer Analytes) Test, a multiplex immunoassay blood test that incorporates both tumor antigens and autoantibodies to determine the risk that Non-Small Cell Lung Cancer (NSCLC) is present in individuals from a high-risk population.

-PAULA’s Test is based in 4 biomarkers found in serum, such as CA 125, CEA, CYFRA and NY-ESO-1, and the global performance is still quite improvable, as we have demonstrated with our own Algorithm (see comparision curves below).
+PAULA’s Test is based in 4 biomarkers found in serum, such as CA 125, CEA, CYFRA and NY-ESO-1, and the global performance is quite poor, as you can see in superposed ROC curves for PAULA Test and our OncoLUNG Test:

-Besides, our MBDAA for Lung Neoplasia Dx test is able to differentiate between Non-Small Cell Lung Cancer (NSCLC) and Small Cell Lung Cancer (SCLC) or Neuroendocrine ―while PAULA’s Test not―, and also determine the Histologycal Type and Subtype for NSCLC (Adenocarcinoma ―Large-Cell Lung Carcinoma―, and Squamous).
+Besides, OncoLUNG test is able to differentiate between Non-Small Cell Lung Cancer (NSCLC) and Small Cell Lung Cancer (SCLC) or Neuroendocrine ―while PAULA’s Test not―, and also determine the Histologycal Type and Subtype for NSCLC (Adenocarcinoma ―Large-Cell Lung Carcinoma―, and Squamous).

 Based on Publications